DORIAN GRAY

 Overall: MEH

 The sophomore effort from British television director Alastair Reid, (with a score from Bernard Hermann no less), was this adaptation of Joy Cowley's Nest in a Fallen Tree novel.
-Here titled The Night Digger, (The Road Builder in the U.K.), it is really quite the mess.
-For a thriller, it sure is not very thrilling.
-There is no suspense built up since we are only treated to a scant few malicious set pieces in the first place, with the movie routinely forgetting to figure out what kind of story it is even supposed to be telling.
-Everyone's behavior just comes off as arbitrary and nearly every plot point seems underwritten, often astonishingly so.
-From the relationship between a blind, doting mother and her adopted daughter, said daughter's romantic inclinations towards a young drifter handyman, and said handyman's drastic personality flips, each character's dynamics with each other are so vaguely defined that it feels like there are huge chunks of necessary information being constantly left out.
-The ending in particularly comes laughably out of nowhere, almost making the whole movie seem like a farce.
-It completely fails then to be properly engaging, instead becoming unintentionally confusing.
+Here titled The Night Digger, (The Road Builder in the U.K.), it is a mess and for a thriller, hardly thrilling.
+There is no suspense built up since we are only treated to a scant few malicious set pieces in the first place, with the movie routinely forgetting to figure out what kind of story it is supposed to be telling.
+Everyone's behavior comes off as arbitrary and nearly every plot point seems underwritten, often astonishingly so.
+From the relationship between a blind doting mother and her adopted daughter, said daughter's romantic inclinations towards a young drifter handyman, and said handyman's drastic personality flipping, each character's dynamics with each other are so vaguely defined that it feels like there are huge chunks of necessary information being left out.
+The ending comes laughably out of nowhere, almost making the whole movie seem like a farce.
+It fails then to be properly engaging, instead becoming unintentionally confusing.

 COUNT DRACULA